Blyzz616/BoxSOP/policies/Transmission_of_Confidential_Data.md

 Any violation or breach of this policy may result in disciplinary action, including but not limited to warnings, suspension, termination, or legal action as deemed necessary by Box Manufacturing's management and compliance teams.

 It is the responsibility of all employees to ensure compliance with this policy regarding TLP:RED information to maintain the confidentiality and integrity of sensitive data.

+### Relevant Procedures
+- **Encryption Guidelines**: Guidelines for encrypting and securely transferring TLP:RED information are outlined in the Encryption Guidelines Procedure document.
+- **Storage and Disposal Protocol**: Procedures for storing and securely disposing of TLP:RED information are specified in the Storage and Disposal Protocol Procedure document.
+- **Incident Reporting and Handling**: Steps for reporting and handling incidents involving loss, theft, or unauthorized disclosure of TLP:RED information are documented in the Incident Reporting and Handling Procedure document.
+- **Training Program**: Details of the mandatory training program for handling TLP:RED data are provided in the Training Program Procedure document.
+- **Non-Compliance Handling**: Steps for addressing instances of non-compliance with the TLP:RED policy are outlined in the Non-Compliance Handling Procedure document.